 3) Practicum: ESP students complete significant experiential work with community partners and non-academic stakeholders via an engaged practicum.

-4) Programming: ESP students are part of an interdisciplinary community of undergraduate scholars that meets regularly for workshops, lectures, and other programming, including a required 0.5 credit interdisciplinary reflection seminar (SOC 0310: Theory and Practice of Engaged Scholarship), usually taken in the fall semester of junior year.
+4) Programming: ESP students are part of an interdisciplinary community of undergraduate scholars that meets informally as well as in a required 1-credit interdisciplinary seminar, SOC 0310: Theory and Practice of Engaged Scholarship, usually taken in the fall semester of junior year.

 5) Capstone: The ESP experience culminates with an engaged capstone project which can count as your public policy concentration capstone.